sada-02/Survive_IF_You_CAN/README.md

 hunger_sys.cs -> for handling the hunger of the player .

 camera_follow.cs -> for moving camera along with the player and its interactions with other game objects in the game .
+Link it to the camera and pass in the player refrence .

 arrow.cs -> for handling the arrow object on the screen .